Green lacewings are beneficial insects.

 Lacewings can be attracted to a garden by nectar producing flowers such as Queen Anne’s lace, coreopsis, cosmos, sunflowers, dill, and angelica.
 Lacewings are also attracted by a yeast-sugar water mix called Wheast.
 Green lacewings are commercially available and among the most commonly released predators or beneficial insects.

 Adult lacewings feed on the pollen and nectar of wild carrot, Queen Anne’s lace, Queen Anne’s lace, coreopsis, cosmos, sunflowers, dill, angelica, and oleander.
 Adult lacewings are also attracted to an artificial diet called Wheast, one part sugar and one part brewer’s yeast in water.
 Use host plants or Wheast to attract and keep lacewings in the garden.

-Coverage and release: You will need 1,000 lacewings to cover a garden of 1,000 square feet.
+You will need 1,000 green lacewings to cover a garden of 1,000 square feet.
 Lacewings are commercially available and are commonly shipped as eggs.
 Place 1 to 3 eggs on each plant; not more densely or the larvae will eat each other.
 Eggs should be lodged gently in the crevices of leaves or flower petals or sprinkle the larvae around the garden.
 Release new lacewings every 10 to 15 days.